-Karen is the Manager of Programs, Workshops and Training at the University of Maine’s Center for Innovation in Teaching and Learning.
+Karen is the Director of Faculty Educational Development at the University of Maine’s Center for Innovation in Teaching and Learning.
 She received her Ph.D. from the University of Delaware in Marine Biosciences.
 At the University of Delaware, Karen started pursuing a parallel interest in teaching and learning as an Institute for Transforming Undergraduate Education Fellow.
 While a Visiting Assistant Professor at the University of Connecticut she started working with classroom undergraduate research experiences as a part of the Small World Initiative.
 She further developed her knowledge of teaching and learning at the University of Maine where she taught biology courses and in tandem researched how and why biology faculty adopt new teaching practices.
 This work led her to recognize the importance of supporting and encouraging faculty to embark on new adventures in their classrooms.

 Karen has taught courses in Introductory Biology for majors and non-majors and in both big and small classrooms, Microbiology, a research-driven Antibiotic Discovery course, Scientific Communication, A History of Science through Literature, Phycology (no that is not a typo) and several courses on Symbiosis – after all she also spent years studying how marine invertebrates kidnap photosynthetic organelles.

 Jill S. McCourt, Tessa C. Andrews, Jennifer K. Knight, John E. Merrill, Ross H. Nehm, Karen N. Pelletreau, et. al., 2017.
 What motivates biology instructors to engage and persist in teaching professional development?
 CBE Life Sci Education 16:ar54; https://doi.org/10.1187/cbe.16-08-0241